 Adult social care providers can make use of the NHS Emergency Responder (NHSER) volunteers.
 The NHS has confirmed that providers of residential homes, supported living and home care can use NHSER volunteers to support ‘shielded’ people with shopping, picking up medicines, transport to medical appointments and check-in calls to combat isolation and loneliness.

 This initiative is being delivered by the Royal Voluntary Service and enabled by the GoodSam Responders app.
 Adult social care providers can make requests for help through the county council’s hub by emailing CommunityCV@cambridgeshire.gov.uk in the first instance, or direct to the RVS.
 NHS Volunteer Responders information for health professionals guidance provides further information.

 Q. Is there any financial support available to community groups responding to the Coronavirus crisis?

-Q. What support is available to help people look after their mental health during the pandemic?
+Q. What support is available to for people to look after their mental wellbeing, whether they are young or older?

 Q. Can you signpost us to some support for people who are bereaved?